 One hundred mg of visceral adipose tissue was obtained from each rat and stored up to 4 days maximum in the RNA stabilizer solution (RNA later reagent) obtained from Qiagen, Germany.
 Then, about 30 mg of each sample were homogenized in a mortar under liquid nitrogen.
 Isolation of RNA from tissue was carried out as described previously in the method of El-Moghazy et al. [46] and by the use of a Gene JET RNA purification kit obtained from Thermo Scientific Company, (USA).
-Quantification RNA was done using an ND-1000 of Spectrophotometer (NanoDrop, USA).
+Quantification was done using an ND-1000 RNA Spectrophotometer (NanoDrop, USA).
 Then, 1 μg sample of tissue-derived RNA was used to obtain cDNA (high-capacity cDNA) with a RevertAid First Strand cDNA Synthesis Kit (Thermo Scientific, USA).
-The incubation was done on the gradient thermal cycler (Bio-Rad T100, Michan, USA) as described in the manufacturer instructions.
+The incubation was done on the gradient thermal cycler (Rio-Rad T100 Michan USA) as respectively while the grad thermal cycler (Bio-Rad T100, Michan, USA) as described in the manufacturer instructions.